 This is the first in a series of blog entries in which I will elaborate on progressively more advanced subjects, beginning with fundamental software patterns, practices, principles and conventions; culminating in the establishment of an architectural template demonstrating how to build enterprise business applications which can be deployed to the Microsoft Azure cloud.
 Along with this and future blog entries, I'll be using a demo application for a fictional organization to demonstrate the concepts I discuss.
-If you'd like to check out the source code in advance, you can find it here.
+If you'd like to check out the source code in advance, you can find it on GitHub.

 Laying the Groundwork

 If you want to pursue software development as a career or even just as a hobby, you must be able to reason and think abstractly, but what exactly does this mean?

 What is abstract thinking?
 I define it as being able to create generalized mental models of specific processes, objects, or occurrences from the real world or a specific domain, which you can then use (i.e. "apply") to solve problems much more easily in the future.
 Essentially, abstract thinking is dealing with concepts and ideas which do not exist in nature.
 Mathematics is the most obvious example of abstract thinking in our lives, which we take for granted.
 Sometimes as software developers, we also take for granted how much we are dealing with abstractions.
 This is especially true if we are self-taught, which is pretty much all of us, even if we have one or more Computer Science degrees.